jhudsl/AnVIL_Book_Getting_Started/docs/no_toc/02-pis.md

     <img src="02-pis_files/figure-html//1JejmHJHLTF-eywlZs5GUQXb82FCGM5wIUNrbVKlJcrY_g13d748460ee_0_195.png" title="Screenshot of the GCP BigQuery interface.
 The project name at the top of the page is highlighted." alt="Screenshot of the GCP BigQuery interface.
 The project name at the top of the page is highlighted." width="480" />

 1. Find your project in the Explorer pane.
-Click on the triple dots to see options, then click “Create dataset”.
+Click on the triple dots to see options, then click "Create dataset".

     <img src="02-pis_files/figure-html//1JejmHJHLTF-eywlZs5GUQXb82FCGM5wIUNrbVKlJcrY_g13d748460ee_0_208.png" title="Screenshot of the GCP BigQuery interface.
 In the Explorer pane, the triple dots next to the project named anvil-project-pi-billing are highlighted, the menu is expanded, and &quot;Create dataset&quot; is highlighted." alt="Screenshot of the GCP BigQuery interface.
 In the Explorer pane, the triple dots next to the project named anvil-project-pi-billing are highlighted, the menu is expanded, and &quot;Create dataset&quot; is highlighted." width="480" />